1991–92 US Foggia season

 During the 1991–92 English football season, U.S. Foggia competed in Serie A.

 Season summary

-The team managed by Zeman arrives in Serie A in the 1991–92 championship.
-Foggia plays a decent season surprising everyone with a superb offensive system.
-The Italian media and even European media talk about the team calling Zemanlandia or Miraculous Foggia.
-The almighty trio of forwards: Signori-Baiano-Rambaudi gave amazing games through the year.

-Foggia finished 9th in Serie A. Their attacking 4–3–3 formation saw the club score 58 goals, more than any other club but champions A.C.
+Their attacking 4–3–3 formation saw the club score 58 goals, more than any other club but champions A.C.
 Milan, and challenge for a place in the UEFA Cup.
-However, their leaky defense – the team also conceded 58 goals, exceeded only by bottom club Ascoli – scuppered their European charge.
+However, their faulty defense – the team also conceded 58 goals, exceeded only by bottom club Ascoli – scuppered their European charge.